Scroll to content

 Year 5 will also be swimming throughout the whole year, with half of the year group going for a term and a half, and the other half of the year group for the other term and a half.

-There will be no swimming on Thursday the 12th of December, Thursday the 19th of December 2024 and on Thursday the 27th of February 2025, due to staff training for the coaches and a swimming gala event.
+Please note that there will be no swimming on Tuesday 16th December and Tuesday 24th February.
+This is due to staff training for the swimming coaches and a scheduled swimming gala event.

 SEAL and our 5R's